porcelain72/Salieri/VISUAL_TESTING_GUIDE.md

 ### 3. `clef_time_test_output.pdf`
 - **Purpose**: Test clef and time signature rendering
-- **Content**: Time signature (4/4), key signature (C major), single note
+- **Content**: Simple score with clef and time signature
 - **What to Check**:
-  - ✅ Treble clef (𝄞) is visible and properly sized
+  - ✅ Treble clef (𝄞) is visible and properly positioned
-  - ✅ Time signature appears (if parsing works)
+  - ✅ Time signature (4/4) is visible after the clef
-  - ✅ Key signature appears (if parsing works)
+  - ✅ Clef and time signature are centered on the staff
-  - ✅ Note positioning relative to clef
+  - ✅ Proper font size and positioning

 ### 4. `overprint_test_output.pdf`
 - **Purpose**: Test note overprinting prevention